 Title: Dean Emeritus

-Dr. Chuck Yim Gee, Dean Emeritus at the University of Hawaii, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in academic administration and higher education.
+Glenn A. Burdick, Dean Emeritus at University of Southern Florida, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in engineering education.

 With decades of experience to his credit, Dr. Burdick has been distinguished as a dean emeritus at the University of Southern Florida since 1986, having previously excelled with the academic establishment as a professor of electrical engineering from 1965 to 1991 and the dean of the college of engineering from 1979 to 1986.
 During his tenure at the University of Southern Florida, he was additionally active as the president of Burdick Engineering and Sci.
 Inc. from 1983 to 2013.
 Prior to these positions, he worked as a senior member on the research staff with Sperry Microwave from 1961 to 1965, an instructor for Georgia Institute of Technology from 1956 to 1959, an office manager for Statewide Contractors from 1955 to 1956 and a special tool designer for Georgia Institute of Technology from 1954 to 1955.
 Dr. Burdick began his career serving his country in the U.S. Air Force between 1950 and 1954.